-Researchers from the Netherlands, Australia, and the UK, studying the use of color in avian mating displays discovered a feather structure unique to the bird of paradise called the Lawes’ parotia (Parotia lawesii).
-This unique feather structure, they believe, is responsible for the incredible color displays the male Lawes’ parotia is best known for.
+Researchers from the Netherlands, Australia, and the UK, studying the use of colour in avian mating displays discovered a feather structure unique to the bird of paradise called the Lawes’ parotia (Parotia lawesii).
+This unique feather structure, they believe, is responsible for the incredible colour displays the male Lawes’ parotia is best known for.
 This phenomenon was measured using reflectance spectroscopy.

-Researchers from the Netherlands, Australia, and the UK, studying the use of color in avian mating displays discovered a feather structure unique to the bird of paradise called the Lawes’ parotia (Parotia lawesii).
-This unique feather structure, they believe, is responsible for the incredible color displays the male Lawes’ parotia is best known for.
+Researchers from the Netherlands, Australia, and the UK, studying the use of colour in avian mating displays discovered a feather structure unique to the bird of paradise called the Lawes’ parotia (Parotia lawesii).
+This unique feather structure, they believe, is responsible for the incredible colour displays the male Lawes’ parotia is best known for.

 In other birds with iridescent feathers, the barbules, microscopic filaments that make up the individual barbs of a feather, are normally a flattened oval shape providing a single-directional, mirror-like reflection from the regularly arranged melanin rodlets.
-Researchers publishing their findings in the Proceedings of the Royal Society describe the barbules of the breast feathers of the male Lawes’ parotia as having a distinctive “boomerang,” or convex, shape.
-This unique shape, formed by the arrangement of melanin rodlets in the keratin matrix, acts like three colored mirrors, a yellow or orange reflector along the same plane as the feather surface, and two blue/green colored mirrors set at 30° angles.
-This unique shape allows the male birds to create dramatic color shifts beyond what is possible from normal iridescence.
+Researchers publishing their findings in the Proceedings of the Royal Society describe the barbules of the breast feathers of the male Lawes’ parotia as having a distinctive ‘boomerang’, or convex, shape.
+This unique shape, formed by the arrangement of melanin rodlets in the keratin matrix, acts like three coloured mirrors, a yellow or orange reflector along the same plane as the feather surface, and two blue/green-coloured mirrors set at 30° angles.
+This unique shape allows the male birds to create dramatic colour shifts beyond what is possible from normal iridescence.